-Plastic bags banned.
+Why are plastic bags banned?
 Is the Toronto plastic bag ban much ado about nothing?
 Canada has proposed to ban single-use plastics, such as grocery bags, six-ring packs, straws, stir sticks, cutlery, and plastic dinnerware across the nation by the end of 2021.
 The goal of the nation is to achieve zero plastic waste by 2030.
 But where can retailers find a product that is more cost-effective and recyclable?
-And does Canada really want to destroy multitudes of trees in favour of paper bags instead?
+And does Canada really want to destroy multitudes of trees in favor of paper bags instead?

 Rather than focusing on plastic bags banned, why don’t we provide a grant to researchers to find a cost-effective way of disintegrating the plastic before it gets into the landfill?
 Those of us who are older and remember grocery shopping when our only alternative was the use of paper bags remember clearly wet and soggy bags, easily torn bags, and bags that were difficult to lift.
 We dread the thought of returning to paper bag usage for groceries.

 With plastic bags, we have convenience, cost-effectiveness, and of course, intact trees.
 In our technologically advanced society, we are sure that there are solutions for us to have it all—convenience and a healthy environment.
 Danshar Polybag and Toronto Stretch Wrap is committed to finding eco-friendly plastic bag manufacturing solutions.

 Please contact us for quotes